DL185 Dileucine for Anti-Aging: Protecting the Muscle with Peptides

 There are a few randomized controlled trials on leucine and sarcopenia.
 The most notable one compared leucine to a placebo and found no significant benefits for functional impairment, cognitive function or nutritional assessment, inflammatory cytokines IL-6, or TNF-alpha.[16]

-NNB Nutrition RAMPS Dileucine
+NNB Nutrition DL-185 Dileucine

 Does this mean leucine is ineffective for preventing age-related muscle loss?
 Not necessarily.
 There is a significant challenge with leucine, which might actually be advantageous in the end.
 If we address this issue, leucine could become a viable treatment option.